ArterioRodrigues/wave_collapse-/README.md

 ...
 ```

-And aded a map in the Map obj to hold and adam state or state that holds the rules for all states in the map and how each should change.
+And added a map in the Map obj to hold and adam state or state that holds the rules for all states in the map and how each should change.

 ```
 ...